When vacuum breaks: a self-consistency test for astrophysical environments in extreme mass ratio inspirals

-For simplicity, our analysis is restricted to quasi-circular EMRI orbits; however, exploring the dependence on eccentricity is an important next step.
 We also emphasize that our approach identifies failures of the vacuum model but does not, by itself, identify which effect is missing or mitigate the parameter biases that arise.
-A common approach to addressing this is to introduce additional phenomenological parameters into the model, which can potentially mitigate the biases in vacuum EMRI parameters(see~\cite{Read:2023hkv,Owen:2023mid,Kumar:2025nwb} for similar applications), and also help identify missing physical effects.
-Finally, we note that our self-consistency test complements other methods such as signal reconstruction using unmodeled searches, which can also potentially be used to identify missing physical effects~\cite{Das:2024zib,Seo:2025dto}.
+A common approach to addressing this is to introduce additional phenomenological parameters into the model, which can potentially mitigate the biases in vacuum EMRI parameters (for similar applications, see~\cite{Moore:2014pda,Moore:2015sza,Read:2023hkv,Owen:2023mid,Kumar:2025nwb,Mezzasoma:2025moh,Pompili:2024yec,Hoy:2024vpc}), and also help identify missing physical effects.
+Finally, we note that our self-consistency test complements other methods such as the inspiral-merger-ringdown test~\cite{ghosh_testing_2016,ghosh_testing_2018} or signal reconstruction using unmodeled searches, which can also potentially be used to identify missing physical effects~\cite{Miller:2023ncs,Das:2024zib,Seo:2025dto}.

 \emph{Acknowledgments.}--- We thank Laura Sberna for helpful discussions and for reading this manuscript.
+We also thank the anonymous referee for their insightful comments.
 We acknowledge support from the European Union’s Horizon ERC Synergy Grant ``Making Sense of the Unexpected in the Gravitational-Wave Sky'' (Grant No. GWSky-101167314) and the PRIN 2022 grant ``GUVIRP - Gravity tests in the UltraViolet and InfraRed with Pulsar timing''.
 This work has been supported by the Agenzia Spaziale Italiana (ASI), Project n.
 2024-36-HH.0, ``Attività per la fase B2/C della missione LISA''.
 Computational work have been made possible through SISSA-CINECA agreements providing access to resources on LEONARDO at CINECA.MB